Skip to main content

 Chobareti

-Chobareti is a village located in the Aspindza municipality of the Samtskhe-Javakheti region.
-It is built at an elevation of 1440 meters above sea level, on the northeastern slope of the Erusheti Range.
-The village represents one of the oldest settlements in Meskheti, where every step is saturated with history.
+Chobareti is a high-mountain village situated in the Aspindza municipality of the Samtskhe-Javakheti region, built at an elevation of approximately 1440 meters on the northeastern slopes of the Erusheti Range.
+The village functions primarily as an agricultural settlement, deeply rooted in the traditional practices of the historical Meskheti province.

 What to do